mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 > Don’t be careless!
 > The sweet is sweet, the bitter is bitter.

-Anyway, the mountain in the [west] is low; at that time, you have to take care of the mountain which is low.
+The mountain in the [west] is low; at that time, you have to take care of the mountain which is low.
 If you see the mountain which is higher than the other, you have to deal with mountain which is higher than the other.
 So when zazen comes, you should deal with zazen as it is.
 When the morning comes, you should deal with the morning.
 When you have to get up in the morning, you have to deal with getting up in the morning as simply as you can, as it really is.
 Sweet is sweet, bitter is bitter.

-Bitter is not something wrong, it is one of the decorations of real reality, which makes your life work.
+Bitter is not something wrong, bitter is one of the decorations of real reality, which makes your life work.
 Sweet is not always sweet; sweet turns into bitter.
 Bitter is not always bitter; bitter turns into sweet... someday.
 Only when you deal with bitter as it is [does] bitter turn into sweet.
-When you don’t do it, bitter is always bitter, giving you lots of suffering.
+When you don’t [deal with bitter as it is], bitter is always bitter, giving you lots of suffering.
 Because you create bitter by your misusing bitter, misunderstanding bitterness.
 So you create more and more.

 So that’s why [it says], “Don’t be careless.”
 Whatever it is, don’t be careless.
 When you see wash water in the basin [...] this is a spiritual opportunity.
-You can manifest your spirit, your human warmness, human compassion.
-And offer your body and mind into it: communicating with each-other, water and you.
-At that time, water supports your life.
+You can manifest your spirit, your human warmness, human compassion, and offer your body and mind into it: communicating with each-other, the water and you.
+At that time, the water supports your life.

 Dogen Zenji always talks about this kind of practice in *Eihei Shingi*: the regulation of monastic life.
 It’s a very interesting work.
 Most people don’t pay attention, because he’s always talking about how to wash your face, et cetera.
 In other words, it’s pretty usual daily routine.
 Everyone washes your face, so why does Dogen have to say how to wash your face, you know? *[He laughs.]* It’s ridiculous.
 Even three year old boys know pretty well how to wash their face.
 But – even an eighty-year-old man cannot wash his face in an *appropriate way*.
 So that’s why [Dogen] has to say it.

 So that’s a very interesting work, but no one pays attention to it.
 Most people are interested in philosophy *[he chuckles]*, very complicated philosophy.
 They love it.
-But they don’t pay attention to very simple daily routine.
+They don’t pay attention to very simple daily routine.
 But the real important practice is always in the daily routine.

 So, you cannot be careless.
 But I don’t mean you should be nervous.
 No. You cannot be meticulous. [...]
-If I say, “Please be careful,” your behavior becomes meticulous.
+If I say, “Please be careful,” your action or behavior becomes meticulous.
 No, it’s not meticulous, okay?

 #### 1:17:37 end of recording